On the geometric P=W conjecture: Local computations on the Tate curve

 \section{Local computations on the Tate curve}

-The goal of this appendix is to prove ~\cref{pairnormalreducedlc}, which is a technical ingredient needed in the proof of~\cref{construct dlt compact}.
-The former result involves the Tate curve of~\cite[{}VII]{DeligneRapoport}, whose existence and basic properties were discussed in~\cref{Tatecurve}.
-We begin by recalling its construction.
+The goal of this appendix is to prove \cref{cor:appendix}, which is a technical ingredient needed in the proof of~\cref{lem:reduced lc logCY}.
+To this end, we recall the construction of the Tate curve.
+Following~\cite[{}VII]{DeligneRapoport}, it is a model over $\dS\coloneqq \C[[t]]$ of the multiplicative group $\mathbb{G}_{m}$ with special fibre given by an infinite chain of $\PP^1$'s.